Gluten Free Peanut Butter Cookies

 Both granulated sugar and light brown sugar provide the sweetness.
 Tightly pack light brown sugar.
 Dark brown sugar can be used but the cookies will be slightly darker in color.

 The eggs are vital in achieving the perfect cookie texture.
 I do not recommend a Vegan egg replacement.
+For the Vegan version, check out these Vegan Peanut Butter Cookies.

 A whole tablespoon of vanilla is used to create the ultimate cookie flavor.